 Organisations rely on the honesty and integrity of their employees, however employee fraud does unfortunately cost companies vast sums of money.
 Employee fraud is a reality across all sectors – no matter how credible a job applicant is and how stringent your hiring process is – your business is at risk.

 When you trust your employees, it is difficult to think the worst of them, even when there are red flags – circumstances or patterns that are out of the ordinary – alerting you to the contrary.
 If you have suspicions of employee fraud, it is recommended to hire a forensic accountant to help you detect fraud, understand your circumstances, and put together evidence to target and confront the employee without tipping them off.

 The good news is that you can plan and train your team to prevent this from taking place; the best thing you can do for your business is to learn how to recognise the warning signs of employee fraud and have robust procedures in place to minimise the risks and opportunities for fraud.
-Employee fraud covers a wide range of fraudulent activities in the workplace and can vary in seriousness.
-We take a look at some of the common types of employee fraud in this article and what you can do to minimise employee fraud in your organisation.
+Employee fraud covers a wide range of fraudulent activities in the workplace and can vary in seriousness including embezzlement.

-Embezzlement involves an employee who transfers company funds into their bank account, for example, by deliberately writing cheques in the employees’ name or diverting company assets without authorisation, e.g. customers unknowingly pay into an employee-controlled bank account, not the business’.
-This is serious fraudulent behaviour, but employees usually get away with it without raising any suspicion by creating nonexistent suppliers and fake employees or using counterfeit credit notes to hide/disguise misappropriated monies.
+Embezzlement involves an employee who transfers company funds into their bank account.
+One example of an act of embezzlement is deliberately writing cheques in the employees’ name or diverting company assets without authorisation, e.g. customers unknowingly pay into an employee-controlled bank account, not the business’.
+This is serious fraudulent behaviour, but employees usually get away with it without raising any suspicion by creating non-existent suppliers and fake employees or using counterfeit credit notes to hide/disguise misappropriated monies.

 Other Common Types of Employee Fraud